Chrixsx/SleepEpilepsy_postGWAS_manuscript/Global_analyses/LDSC_global-genetic-correlation/README.txt

-This section includes script to do 2 tasks:
+This section includes scripts to do 2 tasks:
 Task 1: Run LDSC
 Task 2: Create correlation plot (Figure 2) for publication